Particle Edit Mode¶

 How smoothly the hair and particle paths are displayed depends on the Path Steps setting in the Tool Shelf.
 Low settings produce blocky interpolation between points, while high settings produce a smooth curve.

-- Turn on X-Axis Mirror Editing in the Particle menu.
+Turn on X Mirror in the Brush panel.

 This tool is used to make all selected hair uniform length by finding the average length.